hobbsAU/docker-tvheadend/README.md

 ```

 ## Developing
-This repo is linked to dockerhub using autobuild.
+The [source repo](https://github.com/hobbsAU/docker-tvheadend) is linked to dockerhub using autobuild.
 Any push to this repo will auto-update the docker image on docker hub.